 Get a Credit Card

 A credit card can be one of the fastest ways to improve your credit.
-By signing up for a credit card and paying on time every month, you can build a positive payment history.
+You can build a positive payment history by signing up for a credit card and paying on time every month.

-Keeping spending on the card low creates a low credit utilization ratio, which also positively impacts your credit score.
+Keeping spending on the card low creates a low credit utilization ratio, positively impacting your credit score.

 Of course, irresponsible use of a credit card can negatively impact your credit score.